Richard Rosenberg, Artistic Director

 Caitlin Patton, Executive Director

-Caitlin Patton received her Master of Public Administration program at the College of Charleston in Charleston, South Carolina, where she focused her studies in Arts and Nonprofit Administration.
+Caitlin Patton is a Standards for Excellence® Licensed Consultant.
+She received her Master of Public Administration program at the College of Charleston in Charleston, South Carolina, where she focused her studies in Arts and Nonprofit Administration.
 She was the graduate assistant in the Arts Management program, where she worked on graduate student recruitment and with the Charleston Jazz Initiative.
 Upon her graduation, she was inducted into Pi Alpha Alpha, the national public administration honor society, and received the MPA program’s Outstanding Student Award in recognition of her 4.0 cumulative GPA and involvement in the MPA community.
 Read More…

 Alan Rothschild is a certified piano technician and teacher who specializes in tuning, repair and keyboard regulation.
 He studied at the New England Conservatory of Music and apprenticed and worked at the Tanglewood Music Festival.
 In addition to a plethora of private clients, his corporate clients include the Boston Conservatory of Music, the Boston Symphony Orchestra, Wellesley College and Wheaton College.